AndreyWinz/hello-world-in-every-language/\path/README.txt

 The actual name for the language is "/path" and not "\path", but doe to technical limitations I had to change the name.

+Note:
+... denotes an arbitrarily long part of the file name.